zio/zio-config/docs/intro/index.md

 # For impatients

-To try out straight away, please head on to examples project.
+To try out zio-conifg straight away, please head on to [examples](https://github.com/zio/zio-config/tree/master/examples/src/main/scala/zio/config/examples) project.
 One of the example is an entire zio application demonstrates the use of zio-config to read the config, and make it available across the application as just another zio [Environment](https://zio.dev/docs/overview/overview_index#zio).

 Otherwise, `Read`, `Write`, `Documentation` and `Reporting` are separately documented.

 # Principles